 I would also appreciate someone telling me a little bit more about content authentication mechanisms in Pulp.
 I am not sure I fully understand them yet. ;)

-#15 Updated by mhrivnak over 3 years ago
+#15 Updated by mhrivnak almost 4 years ago

 This is a great start.
 Thanks @tteresch !
 I'll add some thoughts and reactions in no particular order: